JustinFincher/JZMultiChoicesCircleButton/README.md

     [NewBTN FailedCallBackWithMessage:@"NO..."];
 }
 ```
-Use SuccessCallBackWithMessage and FailedCallBackWithMessage to show the animated infomation , or button will be **full screen and don't disapper!!!!**
+Use SuccessCallBackWithMessage and FailedCallBackWithMessage to show the animated infomation , or button will be **full screen and don't disappear!!!!**

 ---